peesock/dotfiles/.local/bin/README.md

 file            file-only, don't save image to clipboard edit            edit the most recently-taken screenshot
 ```

 ## examples
-Crop a screenshot to out.png without copying to clipboard:
+crop a screenshot to out.png without copying to clipboard:
 `screenshot crop -o out.png file`

-Take a screenshot to out.png without the clipboard while cropping:
+take a screenshot to out.png without the clipboard while cropping:
 `screenshot -o out.png file crop`

-Remove clipboard copying and take a cropped screenshot to out.png:
+remove clipboard copying and take a cropped screenshot to out.png:
 `screenshot file crop -o out.png`

-Take a full screenshot to /tmp:
+take a full screenshot to /tmp:
 `screenshot temp`

-Edit:
+edit:
 `screenshot edit` to save in `$fotoDir`, or `screenshot temp edit` to keep the result in /tmp